Daniel Maidman is a painter whose imagery occupies a spectrum from high rendering to almost total abstraction.

-His art has been shown in group and solo shows in Manhattan, and in juried exhibitions in DC, California, Ohio, Missouri, and Oregon.
+His art has been shown in group and solo shows in Manhattan, and in juried exhibitions nationwide.
 It was selected by the Saatchi Gallery to be displayed at Gallery Mess in London, and has been exhibited at the Alden B. Dow Museum of Science and Art.
-His art and writing on art have been featured in ARTnews, American Art Collector, International Artist, Poets/Artists, MAKE, Manifest, and The Artist’s Magazine.
+His art and writing on art have been featured in ARTnews, Juxtapoz, Hyperallergic, American Art Collector, International Artist, Poets/Artists, MAKE, Manifest, and The Artist’s Magazine.
 He blogs for The Huffington Post.

-His work is included in numerous private collections, among them those of New York Magazine senior art critic Jerry Saltz, Chicago collector Howard Tullman, Disney senior vice president Jackson George, and Gemini-winning screenwriter Jeremy Boxen.
+His work is included in the permanent collections of the Library of Congress, the New Britain Museum of American Art, and the Long Beach Museum of Art, as well as numerous private collections, among them those of New York Magazine senior art critic Jerry Saltz, Chicago collector Howard Tullman, Disney senior vice president Jackson George, and Gemini-winning screenwriter Jeremy Boxen.
 He is represented by Dacia Gallery in New York.
 His writing on art is collected at www.danielmaidman.blogspot.com and at http://www.huffingtonpost.com/daniel-maidman.
-He lives and paints in Greenpoint, Brooklyn.
+He lives and paints in Brooklyn, New York.